"Education is the most powerful weapon which you can use to change the world."

 The Black, African and African American Student Services office participates in numerous community activities throughout the year; past activities have included Rondo Days, Martin Luther King Jr. holiday observances, and various Black History Month programs.
 Participating in various community activities provides opportunities for students to connect with members of the local community.

 Each year, the Black Student Union (BSU), sponsors activities that celebrate the rich heritage of Black, African and African American culture.
 The office collaborates with other campus departments, clubs, and organizations to provide cultural programming designed to increase the level of understanding about significant events in the history of Black, African and African American Students.
 The celebration of Reverend Dr. Martin Luther King, Jr. day and Black History Month are all activities that are co-sponsored by this office.

 The Black, African and African American Student Services office, along with other co-sponsors, provides some funds to help cover registration costs for students interested in attending the St. Cloud State University Power in Diversity Leadership Conference.

 The Black, African and African American Student Services encourages students to get involved with the Black Student Union (BSU).
 Participating in this group provides opportunities for students to connect with each other, while also developing leadership skills.
 The BSU coordinates and sponsors various cultural and social programs for Students of Color.
 Career development seminars and workshops are available to assist students with resumes, job applications, time management, goal setting, study skills and internships.
 These workshops are offered in conjunction with other departments on campus.
 Contact the Black, African and African American Student Services office for more information about career development workshops.

 Referrals allow students to explore resources that are made available to the Black, African and African American Student Services office.
-Students may be referred to services available within the university and local Black, African and African American community.
+Students may be referred to services available within the university and local Black, African and African American communities.
 Information regarding internships and financial aid scholarships are available through the Black, African and African American Student Services office.

 Free 4-U - National Database of Scholarships (minority scholarships)